 It will help your child relax

-When you are not hovering, pacing, and showing your emotions in a myriad of other ways, I’m pretty sure your child will relax and even play better.
-Seeing and hearing your tension will only make her more tense and no athlete can do her best when she’s worried about what her parents are thinking.
+When you are not hovering, pacing, and showing your emotions in a myriad of other ways, your child will most likely relax and maybe even play better.
+Seeing and hearing your tension will only make him/her more tense and no athlete can do their best when they are worried about what their parents are thinking.

 Every now and then -- when the game is tight or your child is facing a big challenge -- you may understandably feel the need to get up and pace a bit.
 I’ve been there, but I did my best to not let my child see me do it.